thuml/Time-Series-Library/README.md

 # Time Series Library (TSlib)
-TSlib is an open-source library for deep learning researchers, especially deep time series analysis.
+TSlib is an open-source library for deep learning researchers, especially for deep time series analysis.

 We provide a neat code base to evaluate advanced deep time series models or develop your own model, which covers five mainstream tasks: **long- and short-term forecasting, imputation, anomaly detection, and classification.**

-:triangular_flag_on_post:**News** (2023.10) We add an official implementation to [iTransformer](https://arxiv.org/abs/2310.06625), which is the state-of-the-art model in long-term forecasting.
+:triangular_flag_on_post:**News** (2023.10) We add an official implementation to [iTransformer](https://arxiv.org/abs/2310.06625), which is the state-of-the-art model for long-term forecasting.

-:triangular_flag_on_post:**News** (2023.09) We add a detailed [tutorial](https://github.com/thuml/Time-Series-Library/blob/main/tutorial/TimesNet_tutorial.ipynb) for [TimesNet](https://openreview.net/pdf?id=ju_Uqw384Oq) and this library, which is quite friendly to beginners of deep time series analysis.
+:triangular_flag_on_post:**News** (2023.09) We added a detailed [tutorial](https://github.com/thuml/Time-Series-Library/blob/main/tutorial/TimesNet_tutorial.ipynb) for [TimesNet](https://openreview.net/pdf?id=ju_Uqw384Oq) and this library, which is quite friendly to beginners of deep time series analysis.

 ## Leaderboard for Time Series Analysis